Good housekeeping and raising your own meat birds.

 Are you noticing the darker mornings and finding it difficult to climb out of bed!
 Well the chooks have too!
 The moult is underway with feathers everywhere.
 Egg production is dropping off as birds prepare themselves for the usual end of season rituals.
 On the other hand our young heritage pullets hatched out at the start of the season are looking mighty fine in their new attire and laying lovely pullet sized eggs for us.
 These eggs will carry us over winter whilst the hens go thru the moult and replenish their reserves for the next season.
 Remember to keep feeding your girls well whilst production is low or possibly non-existent.
 Your laying hens will need to build up their calcium levels, replace their feather coats and be in top condition for when the season kicks off again in spring so keeping up a good quality complete feed to them is very important.

 Autumn is a good time to spring clean and sanitise your hen house so the new season can start free of any nasty red mites and other potential ‘bugs’.
-We have a regular regime of good housekeeping using Poultry Shield in conjunction with Diatom ( we also now stock Appletons De-Mite Powder) and have found we have not had a big issue at all this season with dreaded mite.
+We have a regular regime of good housekeeping using Appletons Poultry Safeguard in conjunction with Appletons De-Mite Powder and have found we have not had a big issue at all this season with dreaded mite.
 Good housekeeping is the key.
-Poultry Shield kills mites on contact so if used correctly will eliminate all that it comes into contact with when the house is sprayed.
-Not only does Poultry Shield kill the mites but it good to know it sanitizes and disinfects the hen house.
+Poultry Safeguard kills mites on contact so if used correctly will eliminate all that it comes into contact with when the house is sprayed.
+Not only does Poultry Safeguard kill the mites but it good to know it sanitizes and disinfects the hen house.

 If sparrows have become an problem in your hen house with feed and perches becoming soiled then best to look at investing in an automatic feeder to reduce contamination plus your feed bill!
 Sparrows and other birds can be a real nuisance as they carry salmonella, lice, mites and other diseases so best kept out of the chook house.
 The same applies for mice and rats which love living in or under hen houses and visiting to feed out of open feeders.
 Rodent urine and faeces are a big contaminant especially when in the feeders.
-To reduce risk of disease and mites we recommend regular housekeeping using Poultry Shield and Diatom.
+To reduce risk of disease and mites we recommend regular housekeeping using Safeguard and De-Mite Powder.
 Chook houses should always be thoroughly cleaned and sanitised annually and especially when replacing your layers.
-We have found the Diatom to be very effective in controlling and reducing mites between treatments of Poultry Shield.
-We sprinkle the Diatom on the perches and in the nest boxes with continued success.
+We have found the Appletons De-Mite Powder to be very effective in controlling and reducing mites between treatments of Poultry Safeguard.
+We sprinkle the De-Mite Powder on the perches and in the nest boxes with continued success.

 This season we have had a lot of interest in people wanting to raise birds for meat.